fission/fission/environments/dotnet20/builder/README.md

 ```
 **Content of exclude.txt**

-As we dont want to exclude any specific dll thus we shall leave it as empty.
+As we don't want to exclude any specific dll thus we shall leave it as empty.

-Now check name of existing environments & functions as we want to create a unique environment for this dotnetcore if not already present
+Now check name of existing environments & functions as we want to create a unique environment for this .Net Core if not already present

 ```
 fission env list
 fission fn list
  ```
  Create Environment with builder (choose a unique which doesn't exist , here we have chosen : dotnetcorewithnuget  )
- also suppose the builder image name is fissiondotnet20-builder and hosted on dockerhub as fission/dotnet20-builder
+ also suppose the builder image name is fissiondotnet20-builder and hosted on Docker Hub as fission/dotnet20-builder
  ```
 fission environment create --name dotnetcorewithnuget --image fission/dotnet20-env  --builder  fission/dotnet20-builder
  ```